c3se/alvis-intro/tutorial/2_single_gpu_ml/README.md

     to training.
 5. Take a short while and explore the possibilities that exist in trainingOptions.
+6. Try running with a few different options and hyperparameters to see how it does.
-6. Increase things like the size of the training dataset and number of epochs and submit with `sbatch jobscript-matlab.sh` after investigating the details of the jobscript.
-Change the training parameters until it takes a few minutes to run.
+7. Increase dataset size to 1 million data points and make the training use the GPU.
+Then submit a job with `sbatch jobscript-matlab.sh` after investigating the details of the jobscript.
 7. Use `sacct` to find the job-id of your latest job.
 8. Issue `job_stats.py JOBID` where JOBID is the job-id that you found with `sacct`.
 9. Does your script use the GPU well?
 10. If you want more frequent information on how your job is doing than what you get through the Grafana page: